-This is especially true if your high risk business is dealing with an inexperienced high risk merchant account sales representative.
-Before you start shopping for a new, additional or replacement high risk credit card processing account there are a couple of very important things to do or NOT to do:
+This is especially true if you’re dealing with an inexperienced high-risk merchant account sales representative.
+Before you start shopping for a new, additional, or replacement high-risk credit card processing account there are a couple of very important things to do.
+And a few things NOT to do:

 - Do your research on a reliable service provider.
-There are relatively few funding platforms (or acquiring high risk banks), however, there are a multitude of high risk merchant services providers working with those few banks.
+There are relatively few funding platforms (or acquiring high-risk banks), however, there is a multitude of high-risk merchant services providers working with those few banks.
 This means that finding the most trustworthy high risk merchant service provider will make the difference between getting approved for your merchant account or not.
 The merchant account provider you choose can also make a huge difference in the rates and service you receive.

 - Do Not submit multiple applications.
-Most domestic and offshore banks will check to see if there are multiple applications in process.
-This is an anti fraud measure.
-Additionally, many high risk merchant account providers work with overlapping funding banks.
-Consider this, if a person will poor intentions was to be able open multiple merchant account simultaneously they would be able to process a large amount of fraudulent transactions over a very short period and flee with the money before being shut down.
-So having multiple applications in with various providers can trigger a red flag and cause your account to be declined.
+Most domestic and offshore banks will check to see if there are multiple applications in the process.
+This is an anti-fraud measure.
+Additionally, many high-risk merchant account providers work with overlapping funding banks.
+Consider this, if a person with poor intentions was to be able to open multiple merchant accounts simultaneously, they would be able to process a large number of fraudulent transactions over a very short period and flee with the money before being shut down.
+So having multiple applications with various providers can trigger a red flag and cause your account to be declined.

 - Do make sure that all of your business and personal information, addresses, and customer service numbers not only match what is on the application but what is advertised anywhere online or in print.